Cap-go/tutorials/src/content/plugins-tutorials/app-icon.git.md

 ---
-"title": "Using @capacitor-community/app-icon Package", "description": "A step-by-step tutorial on how to use the @capacitor-community/app-icon package to programmatically change an app's icon.", "created_at": "2022-01-25",
+"title": "Using @capacitor-community/app-icon Package" "description": "A step-by-step tutorial on how to use the @capacitor-community/app-icon package to programmatically change an app's icon."
+"created_at": "2022-01-25"
-"published": true,
+"published": true
 "slug": "app-icon.git"
 ---